denten-books/plain-text/4-screen.md

 blue, but a particularly cool shade of pure blue, which passes from dark to white, to translucent with starburst-like overtones.
 An online image search for the word "digital" produces many sharp, sterile visuals of that kind.
-Abstract geometrical patterns predominate in the first dozen or so search
+Abstract geometric patterns predominate in the first dozen or so search
 results: often forming curved, three-dimensional tunnels or lines that resemble circuit boards.
-There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras---digital cameras, the very idea of which is meant to stand in stark contrast to "traditional film photography."
+There are things too of course, cheap and expensive consumer things like scanners, flash cards, circuit boards, and backup drives, but most of all it is cameras---digital cameras, which stand in stark contrast to "traditional film photography."
 Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.
 These search pages also contain the outdated clichés of yesterday's digital detritus: digital clocks, purple lightning bolts, and the abstract chrome landscapes made widely available by graphic editing software in the 1990s.
 There are numbers.
 The preferred arrangement is in a torrential grid---the matrix---descending in the background, behind a generic humanoid form, also translucent.
 Or better yet: alphanumeric characters comprising a globe or a face.
 Ones and zeros are best arranged as an unending string, which runs at a slight angle on the Z-axis and beyond the frame, foregrounding whatever object that is meant to take on the digital as a property: the digital wake.

 When we constrict the image-search chronologically to the twenty-first century, we see these cool-blue images give way to a more varied palette: bright prime greens, yellows, and reds in retro-geometric pixelated shapes.
-Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their very visible boxiness flaunt the digital being of the image.
+Pixels take the place of numbers here---not the small, invisible pixels of contemporary computer screens, but the large and boxy pixels that by their pronounced boxiness flaunt the digital being of the image.
 Such an image alludes to the time when pixels really did stand out as individual units---the technology not being refined enough to produce the illusion of visual continuity.
 This faux lo-fi aesthetic likely appeals to the romantic nostalgia